 The best 10 neighbourhoods in Edmonton for 2021 were based on written popularity and rankings from many different sites and articles.
 That is why it is completely subject to an individuals biases.

 If there are any questions, feel free to reach out to Poetry Homes.
-As a custom home builder in Edmonton Alberta, they have extensive knowledge understanding what each neighbourhood can offer for a families wants and desires.
+If you are wanting to get more neighbourhood specific questions, feel free to reach out to Chloe or Clara from RE/MAX River city as they would be more than happy to help.
+As we are a custom home builder in Edmonton Alberta, we have extensive knowledge understanding what a neighbourhood can offer.